yafred/chess-explorer-go/README.md

     * `go run main.go chesscom {username}` to download games from https://www.chess.com
     * `go run main.go lichess {username}` to download games from https://lichess.org
     * `go run main.go lichess {username} --token {your lichess.org personal API access token}` to download games from https://lichess.org at a higher speed
-    * `go run main.go pgntodb {path to your file or folder of PGN files}` to import data from PGN files you already have
+    * `go run main.go pgntodb {path to your file or folder of PGN files} --username {username}` to import data from PGN files you already have
   * Run the command `go run main.go server`
   * Browse your games on http://localhost:52825